Cross-platform C SDK logo

 font_mini_size ()

-Get the default mini font size for interface controls.
+Gets the mini default font size for interface controls.

 real32_t